 Price: £14 – 46 per night for pitches

 Newlands Holiday Park is privately owned.

-Newlands is a quintessential family park with great family facilities – indoor soft play and heated indoor pool for rainy days, outdoor adventure playground for sunny days and outdoor pool with water slide during the summer.
+Newlands is a quintessential family park with great family facilities – indoor soft play and heated indoor pool for rainy days, an outdoor adventure playground for sunny days and outdoor pool with water slide during the summer.
 There is plenty of open space for throwing around a ball, BBQ’s are welcomed (open fires are not) and there is a bar, lounge, games room and evening entertainment on-site.

-It is a large campsite with 200 pitches divided a several fields that makes it feel more secluded than it actually is.
+It is a large campsite with 200 pitches divided several fields that makes it feel more secluded than it actually is.
 We camped in the Blue Field overlooking the play area a level below through a mature treeline and hedge.
-The camping pitches were not outlined or restricted and there was at least 5 metres between us and our neighbors.
+The camping pitches were not outlined or restricted and there was at least 5 metres between us and our neighbours.
 The red and black field pitches were more standard, set out in a tight grid pattern and the yellow field is set next to the road into Charmouth.
 It is a well designed and even at the edge of it, we were only a few minutes’ walk away from the on-site facilities.

 Travel season: March – November (May – September for pods)

 Accommodation: Tent and touring pitches, pods, chalets, rooms and apartments.

 Location: Newlands Holidays, Charmouth, Bridport DT6 6RB, United Kingdom

 On-line booking: Yes